Rookout/docs/docs/breakpoints-tasks.md

 ## Auto-disable after global hit count limit

 You can set a breakpoint to automatically disable after a global hit count is hit.
+By default, this feature is disabled.

 This is a soft limit - once it is hit, the breakpoint will be disabled but it may take a short while for it to be received and handled by your app instances, so you may see more hits than your limit.

-To change this configuration for a specific Breakpoint, change the value of `globalHitLimit` to the desired maximum hit count:
+To change this configuration for a specific Breakpoint, in the `aug` section, change the value of `globalHitLimit` to the desired maximum hit count:
 ```json
 "globalHitLimit": 10
 ```

 ## Auto-disable after date passes

 You can set a breakpoint to automatically disable after a certain date passes.
+By default, this feature is disabled.

 This is a soft limit - once it is hit, the breakpoint will be disabled but it may take a short while for it to be received and handled by your app instances, so you may see more hits after the date passes.

-To change this configuration for a specific Breakpoint, change the value of `globalDisableAfterTime` to the desired date in UTC, in RFC 3339 format:
+To change this configuration for a specific Breakpoint, in the `aug` section, change the value of `globalDisableAfterTime` to the desired date in UTC, in RFC 3339 format:
 ```json
 "globalDisableAfterTime": "2019-08-18T08:42:58.770788Z"
 ```